 By definition, the \(\sigma\)-algebra associated with the graph is \(\ms A = \sigma\{A_x: x \in \N\}\) where \(A_x = \{y \in \N: x \lfrta y\}\) is the neighbor set of \(x \in \N\).
 So \(A_x = \{x - 1, x + 1\}\) for \(x \in \N_+\) and \(A_0 = \{1\}\).
 So \(A_x \cap A_{x + 2} = \{x + 1\} \in \ms A\) for \(x \in \N\).
 It then follows that \(\N_+ \in \ms A\) and hence \(\{0\} \in \ms A\).

-The path function for \((\N, \lfrta)\) is given recursively as follows.
+The walk functions for \((\N, \lfrta)\) are given recursively as follows.

 Details: